wwuracingGH/v67-vcu/README.md

 # Programming the VCU #
 Step 0.
-Plug in the vcu
+Plug in the vcu (12v power and STlink)

 Step 1.
 Clone the github repo (https://github.com/wwuracingGH/v66-vcu.git)

 Step 2.
 Install arm eabi compiler (easier if you use Linux):
-If on just windows, something like https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads + mingw should work ||
+If on windows, you'll need both the [ARM GNU toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) and [MinGW64](https://www.mingw-w64.org/downloads/)
-WSL/Linux just run ‘sudo apt-get install arm-none-eabi-gcc’ or something like that I think
+WSL/Linux just run ‘sudo apt-get install arm-none-eabi-gcc’ In either case, verify by running `arm-none-eabi-gcc --version`

 Step 3.
-Build and Install OpenOCD (go here https://github.com/xpack-dev-tools/openocd-xpack/releases and then scroll down to a version with windows binaries  and click on them), and add these to your path environment variables
+Build and Install OpenOCD (go here https://github.com/xpack-dev-tools/openocd-xpack/releases and then scroll down to a version with windows binaries  and click on them), and add these to your [path environment variables](https://www.wikihow.com/Change-the-PATH-Environment-Variable-on-Windows)
 ![image](https://github.com/user-attachments/assets/1e998733-c6b4-41d7-8f8b-7722a3cc2d15)
+Check that you can run it with `openocd -v`.
+You might have to log out and back in for your PATH changes to go into effect

 Step 4.
-Make sure the drivers for the stm-link are updated.
+Make sure the drivers for the st-link are updated.
 Go into device manager, and make sure it’s recognized and not a generic usb device.
-If it isn’t, the drivers are on stms website, I think.
+If it isn’t, the drivers are on stms website: (https://www.st.com/en/development-tools/stsw-link009.html)

 ![image](https://github.com/user-attachments/assets/82b28174-9616-44c7-9f0e-a54d8152df83)

 Step 5.
-Verify that your environment contains make.
-If it doesn’t, you might need to either use mingw or Cygwin to install make onto windows.
+Verify that your environment contains make by running `make --version`.
+If on windows, you should already have installed [MinGW64](https://www.mingw-w64.org/downloads/) in step 2.
 If you are using linux it should be standard.

 Step 6.
 In the environment with both make and the EABI compiler, run “make”

 Step 7.
 In an environment with openOCD and make, run “make program”.

+#### Special cases: ####
-If you don’t want to install make onto a windows env, copy the line under “program:” and replace $(Binary) with v66vcu.elf
+For step 7: If you don’t want to install make onto a windows env, copy the line under “program:” and replace $(Binary) with v66vcu.elf

+# VCU debugging with GDB #
+Coming soon?

 # Troubleshooting: #
 VCU not connecting to bus.